 699.050.
-If property of the judgment debtor is subject to a lien of attachment in favor of the judgment creditor, no additional property of the judgment debtor may be levied upon under a writ of execution in favor of the judgment creditor until the attached property either is levied upon under a writ of execution or otherwise applied to the satisfaction of the judgment or is released.
+If property of the judgment debtor is subject to an attachment lien in favor of the judgment creditor, no additional property of the judgment debtor may be levied upon under a writ of execution in favor of the judgment creditor until the attached property either is levied upon under a writ of execution or otherwise applied to the satisfaction of the money judgment or is released.